View your shopping cart.

 The Third Edition offers additional revisions of the translation as well as revised and expanded versions of the notes, glossary, and Introduction.
 Also new is an appendix featuring translated selections from related texts of Aristotle.

-NICOMACHEAN ETHICS TR.
-REEVE
+NICOMACHEAN ETHICS tr.
+REEVE 2ND EDITION

 By: Aristotle